jennifermarie6sl/p4/README.md

 The MongoDB database was added to MongoDB Atlas to send it to the cloud in preparation for deployment.
 The site files were added to GitHub to give Heroku access so the site could be deployed.

-### Tools and Languages​
+### Tools and Languages
-Jupyter Notebook​
+Jupyter Notebook
 Google Collab
-Flask​
-MongoDB​
+Flask
+MongoDB
 MongoDB Atlas
 SK Learn
 Tensor Flow
-JavaScript​
-Plotly​
-HTML​
-CSS/Bootstrap​/Bootswatch
+JavaScript
+Plotly
+HTML
+CSS/Bootstrap/Bootswatch
-Anime.js to animate the ​
+Anime.js to animate the
 GitHub
 Heroku

+## Website Elements
 ### World Map of Happiness Score
 Plotting the happiness score by rank on a map of countries, you can see minor differences when you toggle between the two years available from the drop down.
 When you hover over each country you can see the country, happiness score as well as the country code.
 This data is also what fills in the table that displays the countries in order by rank.
 Again, there were only minor differences in the rank between the two years analyzed.